Ping-Hsuan-Yu/19bistro/README.md

 ## Menu
-Browse the menu, order foods and call the service staff through the iPad.
+Browse the menu, order foods and call the service through the iPad.

 ## Treat you drinks